Fri 3rd Jul until Monday 31st August 2020, 12:30pm

 Although the doors to GHT are shut, we will be recording and live streaming these talks for you to enjoy from wherever you are on Fridays at 12:30.
 You can still grab a sandwich and enjoy presentations and lively discussion on fascinating topics by researchers, academics and historians.

-Look out on this page and our socials for links and newly uploaded content every Friday.
+Look out on this page or head to our YouTube channel for newly uploaded content every Friday.

 This talk by ‘a space’ arts and GHT director, Daniel Crow will provide a fascinating insight into the £3.1m refurbishment project and transition of God’s House Tower from empty ancient monument to Southampton’s newest arts and heritage venue.